 BARR CAMP TENT CAMPING – $15 per person Camping on-site includes breakfast and you have the option of dinner for an additional charge.
 We do not allow fire rings or camp fires at Barr Camp.
 You need to bring all of your own tenting equipment.
 Please check-in upon arrival.

 NATIONAL FOREST TENT CAMPING – No charge, donations are welcome to help cover restroom and camp use.
 You can camp anywhere in the national forest for no charge, but you do not have the option of meals.
 You need to be self-sufficient and follow the Leave-No-Trace Principles.
 You are responsible for bear-proof food storage (a good option here).
 We cannot store your gear/food while you hike.
 If you plan to camp near us, please check-in upon arrival and we will direct you to sites in the area.
 You are welcome to use our composting toilets.
 We do not offer meals to those camping for free.

 Important Reservation Notes

 Food Storage – We do not have any refrigerated storage for food.
-We do have a bear box for our guests to store their food overnight.
+We do have a bear box for our tent campers to store their food overnight.

 Late arrivals / Early departures – For the comfort of everyone, if you are arriving after 7:00 pm we ask that you reserve a lean-to or tent site and know where it is before you arrive.
 It is most common for first time guests to leave at 5am before breakfast to get ahead of bad weather.
 Please let us know if you do not plan to stay for breakfast.

 - Meals are only available to guests with paid reservations.

 Breakfast is included and served at 7:00 am.

 - Pikes Peak Power Pancakes and hot drinks are included with your reservation.

 Dinner is served at 6:00 pm sharp, Wednesday – Sunday

 - We are not able to hold meals or refund for a missed meal.
 Please arrive by 4:00 pm if you are eating dinner with us.